-Single case media text analysis
+Single-case media text analysis

-Discursive media text analysis was applied to a single case focus on four weeks of UK newspaper reporting about a supposed act that happened during the Prime Minister's Questions Time (PMQs).
-PMQs are a regular weekly event where the UK Leader of the opposition or a representative asks the UK Prime Minister a series of previously published questions.
-On the 24th of April 2022, an article published in The Mail on Sunday alleged that Angela Rayner, the then Shadow Deputy Leader of the opposition, "distracted" the then UK Prime Minister (Boris Johnson) by crossing and uncrossing her legs.
-Rayner is a White woman of working-class origin from the North of England, and Boris Johnson is a White man of elite upper-class origin.
+Discursive media text analysis employed a single-case focus centring on 4 weeks of U.K. newspaper reporting on a supposed act that happened during PM's Questions time (PMQs).
+PMQs is a regular weekly event where the U.K. leader of the opposition or a representative asks the U.K. PM a series of previously published questions, and they respond.
+On the 24th of April, 2022, an article published in The Mail on Sunday UK newspaper alleged that Angela Rayner, the then shadow deputy leader of the opposition, "distracted" the then U.K. PM Boris Johnson by crossing and uncrossing her legs.
+Rayner is a White woman of working-class origin from the North of England, and Boris Johnson is a White man of elite upper class origin

-Data collection started with a the original 650-word online newspaper article published in the UK Newspaper (Owen, 2022a, The Mail on Sunday, 24th of April 2022) that ran with the headline "Tories accuse Angela Rayner of Basic Instinct ploy to distract Boris: MPs claim Labour deputy leader likes to put PM 'off his stride' by crossing and uncrossing her legs at PMQs").
-It also features a photograph and a video of Angela Rayner and Boris Johnson during PMQs respectively captioned "It's not clear Boris was thrown off by Rayner's rumoured 'enchantment'" and "Boris blushes under Angela's giddy glare in playful exchanges at PMQs".
-A second photograph was of the iconic, full-body, front-facing image of Sharon Stone from the US film Basic Instinct, sitting crossed-legged on a chair, purportedly without underwear.
-It was captioned, "Labour's deputy leader has been compared to Sharon Stone in the 1992 neo-noir thriller".
+Data collection started with a 650-word online newspaper article published in the U.K. newspaper The Mail on Sunday on April 24, 2022 that ran with the headline "Tories accuse Angela Rayner of Basic Instinct ploy to distract Boris: MPs claim Labour deputy leader likes to put PM 'off his stride' by crossing and uncrossing her legs at PMQs" (Owen, 2022a).
+It also featured a photograph and a video of Angela Rayner and Boris Johnson during PMQs captioned "It's Not Clear Boris Was Thrown Off by Rayner's Rumoured 'Enchantment'" and "Boris Blushes Under Angela's Giddy Glare in Playful Exchanges at PMQs."
+A second photograph was of the iconic, full-body, front-facing image of Sharon Stone from the U.S. suspense film Basic Instinct, sitting on a chair crossed-legged and purportedly wearing no underwear, captioned "Labour's Deputy Leader Has Been Compared to Sharon Stone in the 1992 Neo-Noir Thriller."
 The last photograph presented Angela Rayner smiling and cross-legged on a sofa.

 Media text corpus

-We utilised the LexisNexis Newspaper archive to collect the original article in addition to newspaper article responses across a 4-week period.
-The inclusion criteria were UK Newspaper articles published between 23 April and 21 May 2022 in which the main topic was the alleged act, and Angela Rayner was directly referred to.
-The search terms "Angela Rayner" + "Prime Ministers Question Time" returned 2221 articles.
-Each was examined individually and replicated reports were deleted.
-The remaining articles meeting the inclusion criteria were included in the final dataset.
-This comprised 74 UK newspaper articles, totalling 47,000 words, the majority (82%) of which were published within a week of the original article.
+The sampling strategy utilised the LexisNexis.com newspaper archive to collect the original article, in addition to newspaper article responses across a 4-week period.
+The inclusion criteria were any U.K. newspaper article where (a) the main topic was the alleged act, (b) Angela Rayner was directly referred to, (c) publication date was between April 23 and May 21, 2022.
+Search terms "Angela Rayner" and "Prime Minister's Question Time" returned 2,221 articles.
+These were examined individually, replicated reports were deleted, and all remaining articles that met the inclusion criteria were included in the final dataset.
+This comprised 74 U.K. newspaper articles, totalling 47,000 words, the majority of which (82%) were published within a week of the original article.
 The sample spanned 16 publications, including tabloid, broadsheet, national, and local newspapers.
-Two national publications accounted for 49% of the overall sample, The Independent (31%) and The Mail on Sunday (18%).
-These, alongside The Guardian, published the most 1000 word-plus articles.
-The word count across the sample ranged from 201 to 1250 with an average word count of 556.
+Two national publications accounted for 49% of the overall sample-The Independent (31%) and The Mail on Sunday (18%)-which, alongside The Guardian, published the most 1,000-word-plus articles.
+The word count across the sample ranged from 201 to 1,250, with an average word count of 556.

-Analytic Approach
+Analytic approach